duffian/Attack_Defense_NetworkAnalysis_SOC/README.md

 Understanding monitoring helps avoid mitigation.

-Identifying the key data points used and understanding how monitoring system alerts are generated helps the offensive SIEM engineer avoid detection.
-This expands the scope of potential system vulnerabilities not already accounted for.
+Identifying the key data points and understanding how monitoring system alerts are generated helps the offensive SIEM engineer avoid detection.
+This expands the scope of potential system exploitations.

 Monitoring
   - Identify the alerts that could detect this exploit